Would you prefer another language?

 Proudly Serving Indiana

-As an independent insurance agent, we leverage our access to over 35 insurance carriers to secure the best prices and coverage options.
-Founded in 2002, A-MAX has grown to over 200 locations nationwide, and we're excited to bring our legacy of exceptional service to the hardworking people of Indiana.
-We look forward to serving you and ensuring you receive the quality coverage you deserve on your Indiana journey.
+As an independent insurance agency, A-MAX partners with over 35 carriers to help you find the best price and coverage in Indiana.
+Founded in 2002, we’ve grown to over 200 locations nationwide, bringing our legacy of service and savings to the hardworking people of Indiana.

 The A-MAX Difference